 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

 - Click the Web Security tab, find the RegEx Protection Engine section, and then configure the following parameters.

 - Block: blocks requests.

 Protection Rule Group The protection rule group you want to use.
 Built-in rule groups and custom rule groups are both supported.
-WAF provides the following built-in rule groups include the medium rule group, strict rule group, and loose rule group.
+WAF provides the following built-in rule groups include:

 - Medium rule group: This rule group detects common web application attacks and default applications in a standard way.
 This rule group is applied by default.

 - Strict rule group: This rule group detects web application attacks such as path traversal, SQL injections, and command executions in a strict way.

 - Loose rule group: This rule group detects common web application attacks in a loose way.
 If you find a high false positive rate with the medium rule group or your business has a high amount of uncontrollable user input such as rich text editors and technical forums, we recommend that you select this rule group.

 Click Settings to go to the Protection Rule Group page.
 On this page you can create custom rule groups or select built-in rule groups as needed.
 For more information, see Customize protection rule groups.

 To ensure higher performance, the RegEx Protection Engine decodes and analyzes the request content of all formats by default.
-If the RegEx Protection Engine blocks normal requests that contain contents of specified formats, you can cancel decoding the contents of the corresponding formats to reduce the false positive rate.Procedure
+If the RegEx Protection Engine blocks normal requests that contain content of specified formats, you can clear the format to reduce the false positive rate.Procedure

 - Unfold the configuration menu.

 - Select or clear the format that you want to decode.